esphome/esphome-docs/components/lvgl.rst

 .. figure:: /components/images/lvgl_tabview.png
     :align: center

-The tabs are indexed (zero based) in the order they appear in the configuration file.
-A new tab can be selected either by clicking on a tab button, by sliding horizontally on the content or via ``lvgl.tabview.select`` :ref:`action <actions-action>`, specifying its index.
+The tabs are indexed (zero-based) in the order they appear in the configuration file.
+A new tab can be selected either by clicking on a tab button, by sliding horizontally on the content or via the ``lvgl.tabview.select`` :ref:`action <actions-action>`, specifying the tab's index.

 **Configuration variables:**